 Apart from that, Boswell also completes structured work.
 Especially, during winter due to his residence he reduces training volume.
 To compensate, he engages in lots of Wahoo SYSTM interval sessions.
 Thereby, he stays entertained and focused.

-Furthermore, to prep for the 2022 season Boswell completed two training camps, where we will take a closer look.
+Furthermore, to prep for the 2022 season Boswell completed two training camps, where we will take a closer look at.
 His lead-up race for Unbound was Gravel Locos.
 This race evolved into the final test before Unbound for many athletes in recent years.

 Ian Boswell’s Training Year Periodisation